 Alberto, a member of the third generation of the Lavazza family, joined the family business in 1962 after completing his studies in Switzerland.
 He began his career working alongside his father Pericle, son of the company’s founder Luigi Lavazza.

-Working in tandem with his cousin Emilio (the Honorary President who sadly passed away in 2010) whose work focused mainly on commercial expansion, Alberto has personally overseen research and development activities on the raw materials and the manufacturing processes.
+Working in tandem with his cousin Emilio (the Honorary Chairman who sadly passed away in 2010) whose work focused mainly on commercial expansion, Alberto has personally overseen research and development activities on the raw materials and the manufacturing processes.

 After finishing his university studies, Marco began his professional career first at the International Business Department of the University of Nevada, then in the Marketing Department of the Ferrero Group.